 Accounting

-Students are capable of maintaining accounting records, preparing financial statements & tax schedules, and using accounting software.
-Student positions have included Operations & Joint Venture Accountant, Accounts Payable Accountant, Junior Accountant and Tax Technician.
+Students are capable of maintaining accounting records, preparing financial statements and tax schedules, and using accounting software.
+Student positions have included: Operations and Joint Venture Accountant, Accounts Payable Accountant, Junior Accountant, and Tax Technician.
+Graduates of this program will meet requirements for entry into the Chartered Professional Accountant (CPA) designation program.

 Computer Information Systems

-Students' capabilities include: database design and application development, software testing, user and network support, object-oriented design and development, systems implementation, and software testing.
-Students have held positions as: Desktop Support Analysts, Web Developers, Testing Specialists, Junior Programmers, and Business Analysts, among others.
+Students' capabilities include: database design, web and application development, user and network support, object-oriented design and development, systems implementation, and software testing.
+Students have held positions such as Database Analyst, Web Developer, Software and Application Developer, Systems Analyst, Business Analyst and Deskside Support among others.

 Environmental Science

-Students develop and implement strategies to help companies meet regulatory requirements, reduce environmental impact, promote sustainable development and increase profits by reusing, reducing, recycling, and remanufacturing.
-Student positions in air, water, waste, reclamation or occupational hygiene may include: Research Assistant, Lab Technician, Field Technician or Technologist.
+Students develop and implement strategies to help companies meet regulatory needs, reduce environmental impact, promote sustainable development, and increase profits by reusing, reducing, recycling and remanufacturing.
+Positions in air, water, waste and reclamation may include: Research Assistant, Lab Technician, and Field Technician or Technologist.
+Graduates may apply for entrance into the Alberta Institute of Agrologists as an agrologist in training.

 Human Resources